chetangoel01/obsidian-notes/Fall 2025/AI/question bank/Question Bank.md

 **Q4.9** Compare and contrast policy iteration and value iteration algorithms.

-**Q4.10** Given a gridworld with initial uniform random policy, describe the process of one complete iteration of policy iteration (policy evaluation followed by policy improvement).
+**Q4.10** Given a grid world with initial uniform random policy, describe the process of one complete iteration of policy iteration (policy evaluation followed by policy improvement).

 ---